 - Cons: The rooms are very small (e.g., there’s no place to open your carry-on luggage) and housekeeping wasn’t included.
 For around the same price, you can stay at a much more happening place, hence why I also stayed at hotel #2.

-🏠 Hotel #2: I also stayed at Amba in Ximending and paid $40/night/person.
+🏠 Hotel #2: I also stayed at Amba in Ximending and paid $40 USD per person per night.